db47h/go-decnumber/README.md

 to check which functions can be inlined.

-## Numbers, Context and precision
+# Numbers, Context and precision

 The decNumber module can be built to use fixed precision numbers or arbitrary precision (changeable at runtime), or a mix of both.
 In order to make things easier and more flexible for the clients of this package, the decNumber module is setup for arbitrary precision numbers.

-The precision is held in a decContext structure and numbers are held in a decNumber structure.
-The caveat is that when dealing with arbitrary precision, the decNumber structures do not keep track of how many digits they can hold.
-It's up to the programmer to keep track of which decNumber structure was created to be used in a given context.

-A concrete example, the function Exp() is defined like this:
+Most functions take a *context* parameter which provides the context for operations (precision, rounding mode, etc.) and also controls the handling of exceptional conditions.
+For example, the Exp() function is defined like this (C version):

 	decNumber * decNumberExp(decNumber *res, const decNumber *rhs, decContext *set)